microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/administrativeunit-delete-members.md

 Namespace: microsoft.graph

-Use this API to remove a member (user, group, device) from an administrative unit.
+Use this API to remove a member (user, group, or device) from an administrative unit.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).